cryptable/ruspi-lab/docs/20201212_interrupts_1.md

 |  3  | Firmware level   |
 +-----+------------------+

 The Raspberry Pi 3 and 4 they will start in Exception Level (EL) 2, while the QEMU starts in EL 3.
 That the Raspberry Pi can't start in EL3 looks normal, but to my surprise it can!
 You need to overwrite the armstub with some new assembly code.
-The original cna be found on the github page of the Raspberry Pi foundation under the tools directory.
+The original can be found on the github page of the Raspberry Pi foundation under the tools directory.
 There you have to read the assembly code and you find out it sets the Pi in EL2 and configures the GIC controller (only Pi 4).
 I removed a lot of code and only kept the EL3 configuration.
 The nice thing is the configuration of the ACTLR register, which is an implementation defined control register and undocumented.

 ```asm